Sherman’s Headquarters During The Civil War

 The house was designated a National Historic Landmark in 1976 by the United States Department of the Interior.
 In 1943, the owners sold the house to adjacent St. John’s Church (Episcopal).
 The house now serves as St. John’s parish house.

-Green-Meldrim House tours are open on a limited basis due to COVID-19.
+The Green-Meldrim House is open on a limited basis due to COVID-19.

 Mr. Green was not possessed of great wealth when he arrived in Savannah.
 He became a cotton merchant and shipowner.
 By 1850, he had amassed a fortune sufficient to build the most elaborate house in Savannah at a cost of $93,000.
 According to Green family records, $40,000 of the cost of the building materials including flagstones, laths, planks, and bricks, were brought from England as ballast on Mr. Green’s ships.
 Recent restorations have revealed that the bricks were actually made at a foundry in Macon, Georgia.